How Much Sleep Do Babies and Kids Need?

 As school-age includes a wider set of ages, the individual needs of any given child in this group can vary significantly.
 Younger school-age children typically need more sleep than those who are in middle school or approaching high school.

-When children in school-age years start to go through puberty and enter adolescence, their sleep patterns change markedly and can give rise to distinct challenges that confront
+When children in school-age years start to go through puberty and enter adolescence, their sleep patterns change markedly and can give rise to distinct challenges that confront teens and sleep.

 Is It Normal For Kids To Take Naps?